rodercode/Library/README.md

     - Select "Add" and then choose "Existing Item..."
     - Navigate to the location of the missing files in the cloned repository and add them to the project.

-4. Run a build the project
+4. Run and build the project